cristianpb/PresentationTechnique/presentation.md

 - YUV is a good example of such a color space.
 Once we convert it to YUV, we just need to equalize the Y-channel and combine it with the other two channels to get the output image.
+- Y′ stands for the luma component (the brightness) and U and V are the chrominance (color) components; luminance is denoted by Y and luma by Y′ – the prime symbols (') denote gamma compression.
 </div>

 ---------